 - File a real estate bond

 In some states, insurers must offer you full glass insurance to repair your windshield with no deductible.
 However, Illinois doesn’t require this type of coverage.
 This means that you’ll need comprehensive to repair your windshield.
 Some providers may offer this as an extra benefit.
 But know that it will cost you extra to add to your policy.

 You’ll probably need to file a claim with your insurance carrier if you get into an accident.
 Even if you didn’t cause the collision, it’s always a good idea to let your insurer know.
 You might even file a claim with your own company, depending on what types of coverage you have.

 What to Expect After Filing a Claim

 After filing a claim with your insurer, it becomes a waiting game.
 Luckily, providers have to follow state laws.
 These laws protect you and set deadlines for companies to adhere to.
-Insurance carriers in Illinois must respond to your claim within 15 working days.
+Insurance providers must respond to your claim within 15 working days.
 They then have 30 days to settle the claim.